Deterrence and Liability for Intentional Torts

 International Review of Law and Economics

 Klick, Jonathan and MacDonald, John, "Deterrence and Liability for Intentional Torts" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2985.